mattneary/Tarpits-Abstraction/render/posts/SExprs.md

 `cons` constructs a pair when given two values, and accepts a function which will receive the two items to manipulate. `nil` on the other hand serves as a sort of empty pair, and instead fires the second provided function to identify itself as such.

 Now, once again we follow a defined data-type with its manipulations.
-Just as did McCarthy, we will provide `car` and `cdr` as additional elementary functions, with `pair?` and `null?` complements to each other in determining the end of a list. `car` return the first value of a pair, and `cdr` the second.
+Just as did McCarthy, we will provide `car` and `cdr` as additional elementary functions, with `pair?` and `null?` serving as complements to each other in determining the end of a list. `car` return the first value of a pair, and `cdr` the second.
 Their names are quite historical and refer to address access of a pair in memory, but you can just think of them as $/k \alpha r/$ and $/k \mho d e r/$.

 <div>
 $$\text{Pair Operations}$$